- Relaxing aboard your yacht, on crystal-clear Adriatic waters

 The bike routes require a basic level of fitness, which you should have acquired by occasional or daily cycling leading up to the trip.
 The route reaches altitudes from 656 to 2132 ft / 200 to 650 meters above sea level.
 The daily routes of 12 to 37.5 mi / 20 to 60 km cover hilly terrain and can be completed without time constraints.
 You will come across some long climbs, which can be steep in some sections, but walking your bike is of course permitted and unlimited availability on electric bikes should help you up those hills if you’ve opted for this!

 The roads are mostly asphalted and there is little traffic outside of holiday periods.
-Due to short stretches of gravel / dirt road on a couple of tracks along the shoreline, we recommend a hybrid bike, rather than a road bike, for this tour, however 99% of the route is suitable for road bikes if you‘re happy to push / walk for these short, rougher sections.
+Due to short stretches of gravel / dirt road on a couple of tracks along the shoreline, we recommend touring / hybrid bikes and wouldn’t recommend road bikes for these routes.

 Leisure Cycling Grade